 While keeping old or unengaged contacts may seem like a good idea (or at least a good self-esteem booster), it can hurt your email engagement rates and your overall deliverability.

-- Email addresses that were incorrectly entered by the subscriber
+- Email addresses incorrectly entered by the subscriber

-- Old email addresses that are no longer being used
+- Inactive email addresses no longer being used

 You can see all of your hard bounces by filtering them in the contacts page in your account.